gryphon/custom_table/README.md

 * Customize visible fields for each user
 * Exporting table to XLSX

+Requires and works only with Ransack, Kaminari, Bootstrap CSS, Rails, simple_form and Turbo gems.

 ## Setup

 * Run ```rails generate custom_table install``` to create User migration and Initializer